 Craft Breweries in Colorado

-More than 10 percent of the nation’s craft breweries can be found in Colorado, which is quite an impressive statistic given that the state is home to less than 2 percent of the country’s population.
-Colorado is home to nearly 230 established breweries.
+Colorado has the fourth most breweries per capita in the U.S. — an impressive statistic given the state is home to less than 2 percent of the country’s population.
+Colorado is home to more than 400 established breweries.
 Coloradans didn’t invent the concept of a craft brewery, but they do get credit for perfecting the art of craft beer.
-Home to such notable breweries as New Belgium Brewing Company, Odell Brewing Co., Great Divide Brewing, Avery Brewing Company, Left Hand Brewing and many others, the state is a beer-lover’s dream destination.
+Home to such notable breweries as New Belgium Brewing Company, Odell Brewing Co., Great Divide Brewing, Boulder Beer Company, Left Hand Brewing and many others, the state is a beer-lover’s dream destination.

 Every kind of beer you can imagine is brewed here, from the well-known (Fat Tire and 90 Shilling) to rare seasonal barley and tripel ales.

 The Front Range, including Fort Collins, Boulder, Denver and Colorado Springs, is where much of Colorado’s beer making takes place.
-But the mountains and Western Slope also have their share of craft beer makers, including Breckenridge Brewery, Aspen Brewing Company, Kannah Creek Brewing Company in Grand Junction, as well as Ska Brewing Company and Steamworks Brewing in Durango.
-To find all the state’s breweries, visit coloradobeer.org.
+But the mountains and Western Slope also have their share of craft beer makers, including Aspen Brewing Company, Kannah Creek Brewing Company in Grand Junction, as well as Ska Brewing Company and Steamworks Brewing in Durango.
+To find many of our state's breweries, visit coloradobeer.org.

 Colorado Beer Festivals